Dial M for Menopause: Women over 50 in TV

 Introducing the meandering, manic and not so magical, Big M

 We can't talk about middle-aged women without mentioning the other dreaded 'm' word: menopause.
-Why is it a dirty word for TV and film makers?
-The subject of menopause has been explored very little in drama, which is ironic considering menopause IS drama.
+Is it still a dirty word for TV and film makers?
+The subject of menopause has been little explored in drama, which is ironic considering menopause IS drama.

-By 2025 there'll be over one billion women going through one of the stages of menopause.
+In 2025 it's estimated that there are over one billion women going through one of the stages of menopause.
 That's 12% of the world's population according to the United Nations World Population Prospects 2019.
 Yet the surface of what is an enormously challenging phase of life has barely been scratched.

 There's much to be done in redressing the lack of content featuring older women and the myriad of stories that can be told about them; the big M alone could be categorised as a reverse coming-of-age story.
 Although more about the journey than the destination, it can be a turning point for some women that creates a natural stepping off point into some very juicy drama territory indeed: the mid-life crisis.

-The change of life is not just about the cessation of periods.
-Falling hormone levels create such havoc both mentally and physically that no aspect of life is left unaffected and everything from cognitive function and personality to libido can be turned on its head as a result.
+In case you missed the memo, Menopause is not just about the cessation of periods.
+Falling hormone levels create such havoc both mentally and physically that no aspect of life is left unaffected.
+Everything from cognitive function and personality to libido can be turned on its head as a result.

-Older women who have reached a crossroads in their lives; the shadowy figures who get up every morning and multitask their way through the day; the ones in crisis, navigating the mess of peri, post and menopause proper and who really have no more f@cks to give; the ones deemed past their used by dates and who happen to look their age; rude and offensive they may be or just fed up with being tolerated.
+They are the shadowy figures who get up every morning and multitask their way through the day.
+The ones in crisis, navigating the mess of peri, post and menopause proper and who either have too many or no more f@cks to give (there is no middle ground).

 Where are these invisible women who make the world turn?

-The stats for women initiating divorce in their 50s are apparently through the roof - and that was pre-pandemic.
+The stats for women initiating divorce in their 50s are apparently through the roof.
 I'd like to see some of those stories on the screen.
 Where are the tv shows that chronicle the older woman’s experience dealing with mid-life crisis, attempting to re-enter the job market, struggling with career dilemmas, or empty nest syndrome, having an affair or dealing with the existential issues that crop up after a certain age?
 Where's the matriarchal ruler of a successful business empire?
 The professional hotshot with a car crash for a personal life?
 The mild-mannered woman who risks all for a second chance?

 How many similar stories have we seen from the older man’s perspective?

 I believe there's a huge audience who desperately want to see older women doing ALL KINDS OF THINGS and being ALL KINDS OF CHARACTERS.
-They might not be very pleasant or likeable, that is the beauty of human existence and the magic that makes a story provocative and compelling.
-I actively search out these types of stories and greedily gobble them up when they appear: Eve in Killing Eve; Judy and Jen in Dead to Me; Clare Underwood in House of Cards.
+They will not all be pleasant or likeable; that is the beauty of human existence and the magic that makes a story provocative and compelling.
+I actively search out these types of stories and greedily gobble them up when they appear: Eve in Killing Eve; Judy and Jen in Dead to Me; Clare Underwood in House of Cards; the sisters in Bad Sisters.
 These complex and shaded characters have cropped up here and there but are still very few and far between considering the size of this demographic and the appetite that exists for this type of content.

 I'd like to see more, and I don't think I'm alone.